What is a BIM modeler?

 How to become a BIM modeler

-• The BIM Fundamentals for Engineers class from Coursera is designed to teach participants the essential concepts of BIM and the technical skills needed to create and manipulate a BIM model.
+- BIM Fundamentals for Engineers on Coursera: Dive into the essential concepts of BIM and learn to create and manipulate models.

 Step 5: Apply for jobs